-This course combines history of art and Spanish offers an enriching experience with exciting intellectual challenges and provides a valuable skill set that is ideally tailored to an increasingly globalised workplace.
+Studying a combination of history of art and Spanish offers an enriching experience with exciting intellectual challenges and provides a valuable skill set that is ideally tailored to an increasingly globalised workplace.
 Spanish is the second most widely spoken European language in the world and is the second language of the United States.
 You will study a combination of language, art history and culture units encompassing the Spanish-speaking world, including Latin America.
 You will study a combination of language, art history and culture units, spending your third year abroad in a Spanish-speaking country on a study or work placement.
 While abroad, you will refine your skills in your chosen language along with your cultural understanding.
-Both departments encourage strong synergy between research and teaching, resulting in a vibrant learning environment for students as staff respond in their teaching to new developments.
+Both departments encourage strong synergy between research and teaching, resulting in a vibrant learning environment for our students as staff respond in their teaching to new developments.
 All modern languages students benefit from the use of our state-of-the-art multimedia centre.